Unit title developments

 Residential unit title developments are typically apartment blocks, townhouses and suburban flats.
 Commercial and industrial types include office blocks, industrial or retail complexes and shopping malls.

-As of June 2010, New Zealand had more than 18,000 unit title developments.
+As of May 2013, New Zealand had more than 14,000 parcels of land that had been subdivided as unit developments, all with a wide range in the number of units on each parcel of land.
 Most of these are residential.
-About 5000 are commercial or industrial.
+About one quarter are commercial or industrial.

 Unit Titles Act 2010